 Domestic violence is unfortunately all too common in our society, especially when folks are cooped up together inside.
-Police take allegations of violence committed against a cohabitant, which is defined quite expansively under Utah law, extremely seriously.
+Police take allegations of violence committed against a cohabitant, which is defined quite expansively under Utah domestic violence laws, extremely seriously.
 Even some non-violent offenses are considered domestic violence under the statute.

 Do You Go to Jail after a Utah Domestic Violence Arrest?

 Typically for domestic violence cases, the judge will set bail.
 They will first and foremost consider the amount suggested in the Utah Uniform Bail Schedule, a state-issued guideline giving suggested bail amounts for each crime.
-However, the judge does have discretion to raise or lower the suggested amount based on such factors as your criminal history, ties and contributions to the community, and whether you present a flight risk.
-Our experienced Utah bail hearing attorneys at Overson Law, PLLC know the most persuasive arguments to make to get the judge to release you on little to no jail.
+However, the judge does have the discretion to raise or lower the suggested amount based on such factors as your criminal history, ties and contributions to the community, and whether you present a flight risk.
+Our experienced Utah bail hearing attorneys at Overson Law, PLLC know the most persuasive arguments to make to get the judge to release you on little to no bail.

 If you cannot afford the amount set for bail, we can put you in touch with a licensed bail bondsman who can put up a surety bond in exchange for a fee.
 We can also make a motion for bail reconsideration.
 If you are released, you may have conditions to comply with, such as staying away from the alleged victim.
 If you fail to comply, the judge can revoke bail and hold you in jail until the case is finished.
-If you violate a protective order you can also face new charges and further penalties.
+If you violate a protective order, you can also face new charges and further penalties.